About The Summer School

 will serve as a quick reference for everyday work.

-This is the second iteration of a school hosted by the astronomy group of the Department of Physics of the University of Crete (see the previous event).
+This is the third iteration of a school hosted by the astronomy group of the Department of Physics of the University of Crete (see the previous events, held in 2019 and 2022 ).

-Due to its very nature of hands-on workshop, this event will require on site attendance: we do not provide an option for remote participation.
+Due to its very nature as a hands-on workshop, this event will require on site attendance: we do not provide an option for remote participation.
 The Department will provide the computational facilities required by the classes: the attendees do not need to use their personal computers.
-No previous experience with Python is required.
+While some background in Python is helpful, the school is designed for interested students regardless of their programming experience.

 The school will comply with all the COVID-19 regulations imposed locally (both from the Greek Government and from the University of Crete).
-These regulations (and relevant variations thereof) will be communicated in due time: please check this page regularly for future important announcements (under the section Venue).
-Regarding travelling, the participants shall make sure to comply with the rules related to their specific traveling plan.
+These regulations and any updates to them will be communicated to the participants in due time: please check this page regularly for future important announcements (under the section Venue).
+With regard to transportation to and from Heraklion, the participants shall make sure to comply with all rules related to their specific travel plan.

 Department of Physics, University of Crete, Heraklion